-Qatar country profile - BBC News
+Qatar country profile

 Qatar, once one of the poorest Gulf states, is one of the richest countries in the region today.

-Qatar is using income from its large gas reserves to bankroll its regional and global ambitions.
-It has been involved attempts to achieve an Afghan peace deal and won a controversial bid to host the 2022 Football World Cup.
+Qatar is using income from its large gas reserves to bankroll its regional and global ambitions, including winning a controversial bid to host the 2022 Football World Cup.

-Not all of its regional interventions are popular with other Arab leaders, like its support for the Palestinian Hamas faction in Gaza and Islamist groups in Egypt and Syria.
+Not all of its regional interventions are popular with other Arab leaders, such as its support for the Palestinian Hamas faction in Gaza and Islamist groups in Egypt and Syria.
+In 2017 Saudi Arabia led efforts to cut the country off to force it to abandon its alleged support for radical and Islamist groups.

-It also faces some problems at home.
+It also faces problems at home.
 Oil money funds an all-embracing welfare state, with many services free or heavily subsidised, but the treatment of migrant workers is frequently criticized by rights groups.

 - Read more country profiles - Profiles by BBC Monitoring